Azure/Azure-Sentinel/DataConnectors/AWS-CloudTrail-Ingestion-Lambda/README.md

 **CloudTrail Logs --> AWS S3 --> AWS SNS Topic --> AWS Lambda --> Azure Log Analytics**
 ![Picture9](./Graphics/Picture9.png)

+**Note**
+You can ingest any logs from AWS GuardDuty or AWS SecurityHub or AWS CloudWatch to AWS S3 at which point it will enter regular code path: AWS SNS Topic --> AWS Lambda --> Azure Log Analytics

 ## Installation / Setup Guide

 ## **Pre-requisites**